IF YOU ARE CONSIDERING TURNING YOUR PROPERTY INTO A RENTAL, THERE ARE MANY THINGS YOU MUST CONSIDER BEFORE MAKING THAT DECISION A REALITY. /

-If you are a landlord who wishes to begin eviction proceedings, or if you are a tenant and believe you are being wrongfully evicted, Hall & Wingert can help.
+If you are a landlord who wishes to begin eviction proceedings, Hall Law Firm can help.

 Security deposits are generally paid before a client moves into the property and serve to reimburse the landlord for unpaid rent or potential damages to the property once the lease or rental agreement has expired.
 A landlord must return the deposit within thirty days from the date of termination of the tenancy and receipt of the tenant’s forwarding address or delivery instructions or provide to the tenant a written statement showing the specific reason for withholding any portion of the rental deposit.